buszk/heap-expo/README.md

 ## Coverage Test (Compared with DangSan)

 All tested c programs are located at [tests/](https://github.com/buszk/heap-expo/tree/port/tests) in port branch.
+We summarized the test results to Table 5.

 To provide an easy test environment, we ported HeapExpo from llvm-3.8 to llvm-10.
 It should also be compatible with other modern versions.
 We put our ported version under the port branch.
 In order to build our test, you can use the following commands.